Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 9 - How Setup OS Patching For VM Using Azure Update Manager/README.md

 OS patching is required for several reasons:

-1. Security:
-Protects systems from known vulnerabilities and cyberattacks Reduces the risk of malware, ransomware, and unauthorized access
+1. Security: Protects systems from known vulnerabilities and cyberattacks.
+Reduces the risk of malware, ransomware, and unauthorized access.

-2. Stability & Reliability:
-Fixes bugs that may cause crashes or system failures Ensures applications run smoothly
+2. Stability & Reliability: Fixes bugs that may cause crashes or system failures and Ensures applications run smoothly.

-3. Compliance:
-Required for many standards (ISO, SOC, PCI-DSS, etc.)
-Helps meet organizational and regulatory requirements
+3. Compliance: Required for many standards (ISO, SOC, PCI-DSS, etc.).
+Helps meet organizational and regulatory requirements.

-4. Performance:
-Improves OS efficiency and resource usage
+4. Performance: Improves OS efficiency and resource usage.

-5. Supportability:
-Keeps systems within vendor-supported versions
-Ensures compatibility with newer applications and services
+5. Supportability: Keeps systems within vendor-supported versions.
+Ensures compatibility with newer applications and services.

- In short: OS patching keeps systems secure, stable, compliant, and up to date.
+ # In short: OS patching keeps systems secure, stable, compliant, and up to date.